evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

 ## Drivetrain

-Ford F150 Lightning Extended Range features an all-wheel drive system powered by two motors, one on each axle.
+The Ford F150 Lightning Extended Range features an all-wheel drive system powered by two motors, one on each axle.

 ### Suspension